 Having separate stores on social media that leads to your ecommerce website can increase your social media conversions.
 Potential customers view your collection directly in their favorite apps, which eases the trust factor.
 Not only that, but those social platforms also have store sections where new users could potentially discover your products.

-It’s not surprising that many brands who use social media shop features see an increase in traffic and revenue.
+It’s unsurprising that many brands who use social media shop features see increased traffic and revenue.

-Last but not least, here’s one of the most common ecommerce marketing strategies out there – pay-per-click (PPC) advertising.
-It’s not only ideal for getting your business off the ground but also for generating any extra traffic you’re willing to pay for.
+Last but not least, one of the most common ecommerce marketing strategies is pay-per-click (PPC) advertising.
+It’s ideal for getting your business off the ground and generating any extra traffic you’re willing to pay for.
 PPC is ultimately the paid version of SEO.
-So, instead of trying to generate organic traffic from search engines, you can simply pay to be one of the first results on a Google search page.
+So, instead of generating organic traffic from search engines, you can simply pay to be one of the first results on a Google search page.

 Ideally, PPC ads should be used when the brand is just starting off and needs recognition.
 Since it can be challenging to grow organically from the get-go, PPC ads temporarily replace SEO results for a price.
-We recommend that you test it to figure out if it works for your business.
+We recommend you test it to determine if it works for your business.
 If you see a good return on investment, it’s definitely worth including in your ecommerce strategy.

 To truly know how to start an ecommerce business, one must deeply research all its aspects, including the ecommerce marketing strategies they want to implement.
 Starting with the foundation of SEO, optimizing product pages, and writing guest blogs to PPC ads, Instagram Shopping, and email reminders, marketing an ecommerce website is complicated.

 There is no specific formula that’ll bring you success.
 It’s all based on trial and error, seeing what works for your business and what doesn’t.
 Nevertheless, having a responsive website and a social media presence will benefit almost any brand.